The National Collegiate Club Golf Association runs competitive, weekend college golf tournaments for students annually during the Fall and Spring.

 Each semester club golf teams will compete in two, weekend Regional Tournaments.
 Tournaments are held on Saturday afternoons and Sunday mornings at central, quality locations.
 Regional Tournaments are qualifying events for the NCCGA National Championship held each semester for the top teams across the country.

 Each semester concludes with a college golf experience like no other for the top club golf teams in the country.
 The NCCGA National Championship has been held at some of the best golf courses in the country including Pinehurst, Firestone, Sea Island, Barefoot Resort, and TPC San Antonio.
-The 2016 Spring National Championship will be held at The Resort at Glade Springs in West Virginia on April 23/24.
+The 2016 Fall National Championship took place at Walt Disney World Resort in Orlando, Florida on November 19/20.

 Each semester concludes with a college golf experience like no other for the top club golf teams in the country.
-The NCCGA National Championship has been held at some of the best golf courses in the country including Pinehurst, Firestone, Sea Island, and Barefoot Resort.
-The 2015 Fall National Championship will be held at TPC San Antonio November 20th-22nd.
+The NCCGA National Championship has been held at some of the best golf courses in the country including Pinehurst, Firestone, Sea Island, Barefoot Resort, and TPC San Antonio.
+The 2016 Fall National Championship will be held at Walt Disney World Resort in Orlando, Florida on November 19/20.

-How we play the game and run the company matters
+How we play the game and run the company matters.
+The NCCGA and student participants will never sacrifice our integrity to get ahead.

-Communication and networking among our national association of schools is a top priority
+Facilitating communication and networking among our national association of schools is a top priority.
+The NCCGA creates lifetime friendships and a National community.

-We are committed to the members of our association and their interests come first
+The NCCGA is committed to the members of our association and their interests come first.
+We are dedicated to the success of collegiate club golfers before, during, and after college.

 What is the NCCGA?

-The National Collegiate Club Golf Association is the governing body for non-varsity collegiate golf.
+The NCCGA (National Collegiate Club Golf Association) is the governing body for non-varsity college golf.

 Who is eligible to compete?